 While some Ports formally carry “investments” on their books, not all do.
-Assets classified as investments represented an aggregate value of $183.2 million at the end of 2018, as compared to $165.5 million at the end of 2017.
+Assets classified as investments represented an aggregate value of $243.7 million at the end of 2019, as compared to $181.6 million at the end of 2018.
 However, most Ports do carry substantial cash balances on their balance sheets which, to the extent that they represent cash in excess of levels regarded as needed to conduct their operations, represent an investment.
 To better measure the value of financial assets owned by Ports, we aggregated net working capital.
-On that basis, in 2018 Ports owned net working capital of $415.5 million, as compared to $324.0 at the end of 2017.
-Although in the aggregate, working capital held by the Ports appears reasonable, some Ports carry working capital on their books that is clearly well beyond their needs.
+On that basis, in 2019 Ports owned net working capital of $292.0 million, as compared to $408.6 at the end of 2018.
+In the aggregate, working capital levels held by the Ports appear entirely reasonable.
+However, some Ports carry working capital on their books that is clearly well beyond their needs.

-2018 aggregate investment income of $982,000 represented a very low return on investment assets of $42.2 million, indicating that investment funds were all invested in very low-risk assets.
+2019 aggregate investment income of $6.7 million represented a very low return on investment assets, indicating that investment funds were all invested in very low-risk assets.

-At $219.8 million aggregate net capital expenditures by all federal ports in 2018 took a breather from the record capital expenditures of $316.9 million spent in 2018.
+At $339.8 million aggregate net capital expenditures by all federal ports in 2019 represented a new record.
 It should be noted that the reported capital expenditures are only those that, from an accounting point of view, were paid for or were the obligation of individual Port Authorities, and are net of capital expenditures paid for by way of grants or contributions from federal or provincial governments.
-By far the largest capital expenditures were undertaken by Vancouver ($121.2 million, down from $170.6 million in 2017).
-Montreal ($32.5 million) was in second place.
+By far the largest capital expenditures were undertaken by Vancouver ($197.4 million).
+Montreal ($47.5 million) was in second place.

 Salaries, wages and benefits